Denis Potoma

-Denis Potoma (born 15 February 2000) is a Slovak professional footballer who plays as an attacking midfielder for Tatran Prešov.
+Denis Potoma (born 15 February 2000) is a Slovak professional footballer who plays as an attacking midfielder for II liga club Rekord Bielsko-Biała.

 Club career

-ŠK Slovan Bratislava
+Slovan Bratislava

-Potoma joined Slovan's youth team in 2014, initially on loan from eastern-Slovakian lower division club Tesla Stropkov, which later became a transfer.
+Potoma joined Slovan Bratislava's youth team in 2014, initially on loan from eastern-Slovak lower division club Tesla Stropkov, which later became a transfer.

-He made his debut for the senior team of Slovan Bratislava in the final game of 2018–19 Fortuna Liga season, on 24 May 2019 against Sereď at Tehelné Pole (3:1 win).
+He made his debut for Slovan's senior team in the final game of the 2018–19 Slovak First Football League season, a 3–1 win against Sereď at Tehelné Pole on 24 May 2019.
 He substituted Aleksandar Čavrić in the 86th minute of the match.
 Potoma and Slovan were crowned champions after the match.

-ŠKF Sereď
+Sereď

 On 12 February 2020, Slovan had announced that Potoma will spend the upcoming half-season at iClinic Sereď, in hopes of getting league play-time and returning to Slovan prepared to help the first team in the next season.